alexis-moins/dash-api/README.md

-# ...
+# Dash API

-... is a Django REST API providing a way to manage multiple collections of flash cards locally.
+Dash API is a Django REST API providing a way to manage multiple collections of flash cards locally.

 ## Installation